Skip to main content

 Overview

-Webhooks are a way for your application to get real-time data from our platform.
-Instead of making an API call, you can set up a webhook to receive data as it happens.
+Webhooks are a way for your application to get real-time data from the Mimeeq platform.
+Instead of polling an API, you can set up a webhook to receive data as events happen — basket submissions, CRM changes, and other platform activity are pushed directly to your endpoint.

 How Webhooks Work

-When a specific event occurs in our system, we'll send a HTTP POST payload to the webhook's configured URL.
-Webhooks can be used to synchronise data between Mimeeq and external systems or to trigger custom actions in your application.
+When a specific event occurs in the Mimeeq system, we send an HTTP POST request with a JSON payload to your webhook's configured URL.
+Webhooks can be used to synchronise data between Mimeeq and external systems (ERP, CRM, PIM) or to trigger custom actions in your application — for example, sending a confirmation email when a basket is submitted, or updating a contact record in your CRM when it changes in Mimeeq.

 Setting Up a Webhook